lesenelir/lesenelir.zz/public/timeline/timeline.md

 - Preparing for the Graduate School Entrance Exams from August to December

 ### 2020
-- COVID-19 virus outbreak, we will miss you Dr. Lee
+- COVID-19 virus outbreak, **we will miss you Dr. Lee**
 - The most comfortable time for me
-- Began graduate school career in September, majoring in computer science
+- Begin graduate school career in September, majoring in computer science

 ### 2021
 - COVID-19 outbreak continues